Financial Aid Timeline

 - Some scholarships have deadlines as early as August.
 Students should search and apply for scholarships, which may include completing a resume showing their extracurricular activities, a letter of recommendation completed by their counselor or academic teacher, a transcript and an essay.

-- Your child should complete the CSS/Financial Aid PROFILE.
+- Students should complete the CSS/Financial Aid PROFILE.
 In addition to the FAFSA, many schools require completion of the CSS PROFILE to determine eligibility for non-government financial aid, such as grants, loans, and scholarships.

 - The California Dream Act application opens October 1.
 If your child is undocumented in California, they should apply.
 Students who reside outside of California should check to see what support your state may provide and contact Immigrants Rising staff directly with questions at immigrantsrising.org/staff